Disney Magazine: The First Issue

 The very first issue of Disney News was published in the Winter of 1965.
 The 16 page print contained information on what was going on in the park, dates to visit, ticket prices, and special events for Magic Kingdom Club members.

 The cover featured an image of Walt Disney surrounded by his famous characters including Mickey Mouse and Minnie Mouse.
 The whole gang is gathered in front of Sleeping Beauty’s castle at the Disneyland Resort in California.
 At the time, this was the only Disney park in the world.

 This would turn out to be the only edition of the magazine with Walt on the cover during his lifetime.
-Walt passed away on December 15, 1966 due to lung cancer.
+Walt died on December 15, 1966, due to lung cancer.
 His death came shortly after the plans for Walt Disney World in Orlando, Florida were announced.
 The magazine never announced a formal statement on Disney's death.